sverweij/dependency-cruiser/doc/rules-reference.md

 - `options`
   `options` get the Object.assign treatment - where the option in the current file wins.
+- If there's more than one path in extends, they get merged into the current file one by one, running through the array left to right.

 #### Examples
 To use a local base config: